-World Class station design and integrated above station development

-Euston Station is a major London transport hub and a national gateway for the capital for passengers from the north.
+World Class station design and integrated above station development hub and a national gateway for the capital for passengers from the north.
 This role will increase with the arrival of HS2 with the potential for the station to become a destination in itself, as is happening at St Pancras/King's Cross.
 It also plays a major role in the local area both because of its function and status but its bulk and scale creates a barrier to movement through the wider area.